vrpperez7/ProjectMod5/README.md

 * **Objective:** Assess whether LinkNYC serves as a long-term public utility (consistent, essential use) or a short-term convenience (occasional, opportunistic use).
 * **Key Insight (teaser):** Our funnel analysis shows that 23.5% of total sessions reach the “High Value” stage, highlighting meaningful long-term engagement.
 Segmentation results reinforce this, with Engaged (64) and High Value (75) weeks representing the most consistent, high-impact usage, compared to Quality Sessions (122) and Convenient (39) weeks.
 Overall, these patterns suggest that LinkNYC functions more as a reliable public utility than a fleeting convenience.
-* **Methodology Overview**To evaluate whether LinkNYC functions as a utility or a convenience, we applied several complementary analytical approaches:
+* **Methodology Overview**: To evaluate whether LinkNYC functions as a utility or a convenience, we applied several complementary analytical approaches:

 1. **Session Analysis**: Measured sessions per user and total activity to gauge overall engagement intensity.
 2. **Activation & Conversion Metrics**: Defined activation as weeks above the median data usage, and conversion as weeks in the top 25% of usage, to track progression through the user engagement funnel.
-3. Funnel Analysis: Built a behavioral funnel with four stages—**Total Sessions** → **Quality Sessions** → **Engaged Sessions** → **High Value Sessions**—to measure progression toward high-value, consistent use.
+3. **Funnel Analysis:** Built a behavioral funnel with four stages—*Total Sessions* → *Quality Sessions* → *Engaged Sessions* → *High Value Sessions* — to measure progression toward high-value and consistent use.
 4. **Retention Tracking**: Analyzed user sessions across seasons and quarters to assess persistence and habitual use.
 5. **Quarterly Performance Analysis**: Compared year-over-year trends (2020–2025) to measure growth, stability, and shifts in usage patterns.
 6. **Cohort Analysis**: Grouped users by seasonal cohorts to identify behavioral differences and long-term retention trends.